yashu762001/Anonymous-Confessions-Version-1.0/readme.md

 The backend for the code is written using django framework.
-Currently i have not the frontend for this app.
-I will be writing API'S fir this code to connect with my React Native Frontend.
+Currently i have not made the frontend for this app/website.
+I will be writing API'S for this backend code to connect with my React Native Frontend.